iai-callgrind/iai-callgrind/README.md

 Mechanism](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.clientreq).
 `iai-callgrind's` client requests have (compared to the valgrind's client requests used in `C` code) zero overhead on many targets which are also natively supported by valgrind.
-My opinion might be biased but, compared to other crates providing an interface to valgrind's client requests, `iai-callgrind` provides be the most complete and performant implementation.
+My opinion may be biased, but compared to other crates that offer an interface to valgrind's client requests, `iai-callgrind` provides the most complete and best performant implementation.

 Client requests are deactivated by default but can be activated with the `client_requests` feature.